-The model consists of two distinct sets of TCP flows having different round trip times $\tau_{1}$ and $\tau_{2}$ and regulated by two edge routers, as shown in Fig.~\ref{fig:multi-bottleneck}.
+The model consists of two distinct sets of \emph{many} TCP flows having different round trip times $\tau_{1}$ and $\tau_{2}$ and regulated by two edge routers, as shown in Fig.~\ref{fig:multi-bottleneck}.
 For this model, our focus will be on long-lived flows.
 The average window sizes of the two sets of flows are $w_{1}(t)$ and $w_{2}(t)$ respectively.
 The outgoing flows from both edge routers feed into a common core router.
 The buffer sizes of the edge routers are $B_{1}$ and $B_{2}$ respectively, and buffer size of the core router is $B$.
-The capacities per flow of the edge routers are $C_{1}$ and $C_{2}$ respectively.
+The link capacities of the edge routers are $C_{1}$ and $C_{2}$ respectively.
+Let $C'_1$ and $C'_2$ denote the service rates per flow for the edge routers.
 We consider the case where both edge routers and the core router have small buffer sizes and employ a Drop-Tail queue policy.
-The capacity per flow of the core router is $C$.
+The link capacity of the core router is $C$.
+The service rate per flow for the core router is denoted by $C'$.
 Suppose $p_{1}(t)$ and $p_{2}(t)$ are the packet loss probabilities at the two edge routers for the packets sent at time instant $t$, for the two distinct sets of flows respectively.
 The packet loss probability at the core router is denoted as $q(t,\tau_{1},\tau_{2})$.
 For a generalised TCP flavour, the non-linear, time-delayed, fluid model of the system is given by the following equations: